-Learning Area
+Learning Area Mathematics

-Length

-Study Level

-Mathematics

-Full Year
+Length Full Year

-Stage 1
+Study Level Stage 1

-10A Mathematics Grade B or above and/ or Mathematics 10 Grade B or above is recommended
+Prerequistes 10A Mathematics Advanced B grade or above.
+10 Mathematics B grade or above is recommended

 Specialist Mathematics must be studied in conjunction with Mathematical Methods.

 Specialist Mathematics draws on and deepens students' mathematical knowledge, skills, and understanding, and provides opportunities for students to develop their skills in using rigorous mathematical arguments and proofs and using mathematical methods.
 It includes the study of functions and calculus.
 This subject leads to study in a range of tertiary courses such as mathematical sciences, engineering, computer science, and physical sciences.
 Specialist mathematics develops an increasingly complex and sophisticated understanding of calculus, trigonometry, vectors, series and sequences and complex numbers.